HexagonStorms/joshplazaexercise/readme.md

-# For William Field eyes only
+# For William Field's eyes only
 If you are not William Field, kindly please close your eyes.
 Thank you!

 # Viewing Instructions